 The first step in making your bedroom as dark as possible is unplugging your electronics.
 Keep anything with an LED away from your sleeping space.
 Wearing a sleep mask is another great way to ensure that ambient light won’t impact your sleep.
-Installing blackout curtains, security shutters, or room darkening curtains over windows, however, is the best solution.
+Installing blackout curtains or room darkening curtains over windows, however, is the best solution.

 The Easiest Way to Improve Your Sleep Today

 If you want to achieve total darkness, room darkening shades or blackout shades are a must.
 At Shading Texas, we can help you make any room as dark as you need it.
 Contact us today.